Frequently Asked Questions

 We understand you may need to terminate your lease prior to the agreed-upon date, which is why we offer several lease-termination options.

-If you would like to explore available options to transfer to another Essex community, please contact your on-site management team to inquire about our transfer policy.
+If you would like to explore available options to transfer to another Essex community, please contact your management team to inquire about our transfer policy.
 With nearly 250 apartment communities along the West Coast from San Diego to Seattle, we would be happy to find another Essex property for you if you are relocating, need to downsize, or are looking for more space.

 Ending your lease early may result in a lease termination fee, which is typically two times the amount of your base rent.
 A 30-day notice is required for any lease termination, and your signed lease agreement includes complete details on the full amount owed to break your lease.

-If you would like to move to a rent responsible plan, you can provide a 30-day lease termination notice and continue to pay your regular monthly rent payments until your apartment home is re-occupied by a new resident.
+If you would like to move to a rent-responsible plan, you can provide a 30-day lease termination notice and continue to pay your regular monthly rent payments until your apartment home is re-occupied by a new resident.
 This may result in your apartment being rented within the same week, which may save you in lease-break fees and monthly rent payments.
 However, you must continue to pay your rent if your apartment is not re-occupied for several months or as long as it remains vacant.